Google Chrome is the world’s most popular web browser. It is fast, secure and full of features to give you the best browsing experience.

 3. Updating Google Chrome browser

-The good thing about Google Chrome is that it adds a repository in your sources.list directory.
+The good thing about Google Chrome is that it adds a repository to your sources.list directory.

 In other words, Google Chrome will be updated along with the system updates provided by Ubuntu via the Software Updater.
 I guess you know how to keep your Ubuntu system updated, don’t you?